thinkthoughts/rydberg-parameter-lab/README.md

 - Identification of a **controlled breakdown** of 1D scaling at low T
 - Recovery via a **low-dimensional (2D) model** with near-perfect predictive accuracy
 - Extraction of a **curved phase boundary** not captured by linear effective-noise models
+- Evidence for a **constrained universality via power-law scaling collapse**

 ---